Shohei Ohtani: Personal life

-Since gaining national and international attention as a high school phenom, Ohtani is one of Japan's most celebrated athletes and has faced intense media pressure scrutiny with the Japanese press his whole adult life.
-Due to the high-profile nature of his two-way efforts, the Fighters protected Ohtani from some of the media onslaught, while Ohtani tended to keep to the team dormitory and the gym, leading a semi-monastic, baseball-centric existence, a byproduct for holding down two jobs in the big leagues and doing both at an elite level.
+Ohtani is one of Japan's most celebrated athletes, and has faced intense media scrutiny from the Japanese press his whole adult life.
+Due to the high-profile nature of his two-way efforts, the Fighters protected Ohtani from some of the media onslaught, while Ohtani tended to keep to the team dormitory and the gym, leading a semi-monastic, baseball-centric existence, a byproduct of holding down two jobs in the big leagues.